Junior Infant Jolly Phonics Sounds Videos for Homework and Resources to Help Support Your Child’s Learning at Home

-Dear parents/guardians,
+Dear Parents/Guardians,

-We hope you will find it useful.
+We hope you find this helpful!

 Please do not hesitate to contact us if you need further help.